axyl-casc/PlayerBotRobocode/README.md

 ```

 The resulting `PlayerBotLauncher.jar` will launch a small window where you can
 enter the server address and secret before connecting.
+All dependencies and the
+bot configuration are bundled, so the jar can be moved and executed from any
+location.

 ## VS Code setup